A Leray-Serre spectral sequence for Lagrangian Floer theory: Perturbation data

 \begin{proof} As $H_0$ is the reference connection, we use it for the computation.
 One checks that

 so that

 Hence, $J_\sigma$ is tamed by $a_\sigma+K\pi^*\omega$ on the horizontal distribution by the assumption.
 As $J_\sigma\vert_{TF}=J_F$ and $a_\sigma\vert_{TF}=\omega_F$, this proves the lemma. \end{proof} \begin{remark} In applications, we will typically want to fix $K$ and use $\sigma$ to achieve transversality for vertically constant disks.
-Since the connection $H_0$ is assumed to have Hamiltonian holonomy (around contractible loops), we have that
+Since the connection $H_0$ is assumed to have Hamiltonian holonomy (around contractible loops), it suffices to pick such a $K$ for $H_0$ and $J_B$ and to observe that

-is an open condition about $\sigma=0\in \ham(F,B)$. \end{remark}
+is an open condition about $\sigma=0\in \ham^{l,k}(F,B)$. \end{remark}